-ssessment at Southeastern is college-wide and occurs in instructional as well as administrative and educational support areas.
+Assessment at Southeastern is college-wide and occurs in instructional, administrative and educational support areas.
 The Board of Trustees, administration, faculty, staff, and students participate in an ongoing process of evaluation and improvement.

 As previously discussed in the history section of this document, the campus Assessment Team (A-Team) exists to provide leadership and ensure quality in the college-wide assessment process.
-The Assessment Committee is led by the "A Team", which is chaired by an Academic Advisor the Executive Dean of Academic Services, a Math/Science faculty member/Division Chair, and a Humanities faculty member/Division Chair.
-The Vice President of Academic Affairs serves as an advisor for the "A Team".
+The A-Team is a 4-person group co-chaired by the Executive Dean of Academic Services and the Business/Music faculty members.
+The Executive Dean of Academic Services oversees assessment for non-instructional and co-curricular programs.
+The Business/Music faculty member oversees the assessment of instructional programs.
+The remaining two A-Team members are the Science/Mathematics division chair and a Diesel Technology faculty member.
 This group provides direction and leadership for the committee, keeping the assessment process on track and ensuring quality.
-The Executive Dean of Academic Services serves as co-chair for assessment of academic programs, and the chair of assessment provides oversight of the non-academic units.
-One faculty member and one student affairs staff member make up the final two positions on the team.
 In addition to providing leadership for assessment, duties of the A-Team also include improvement in assessment structure and implementation, assessment education for all areas of the College, and the establishment of timetables and goals.

-Assisting the A-Team is the larger Assessment Committee, which consists of 17 additional members from all areas of the College as well as student government representative.
-Duties of this committee include planning assessment activities; assisting divisions/departments with developing and implementing assessment plans; reviewing and critiquing assessment plans; and, establishing goals in conjunction with the A-Team recommendations.
-A current listing of committee members is available on the assessment web page grid.
+Assisting the A-Team is the larger Assessment Committee, which consists of 15 additional members from all areas of the College as well as a student government representative.
+Duties of this committee include planning assessment activities; assisting divisions/departments with developing and implementing assessment plans; reviewing and critiquing assessment plans; and establishing goals in conjunction with the A-Team recommendations.
+A current listing of committee members is available on the assessment web page.

-Since the Assessment Committee consists of representatives from all major areas and levels of organization within Southeastern Illinois College, assessment at the College is seen as the shared responsibility of all areas.
+Assessment at Southeastern Illinois College is a shared responsibility across all areas.
+The Assessment Committee consists of representatives from all major areas and levels of the college.
 Assessment of student learning, however, is a faculty-driven process that draws upon data from a variety of internal and external sources.
 Faculty, as content area specialists, create measures for their own areas within basic parameters set by the A-Team and the Assessment Committee faculty.
 It is conducted and analyzed at multiple levels and results in action steps for ongoing improvement.